stephenslab/dsc/README.md

 Goal for 0.2.8

-- Support for multiple outputs per module, for shell executables
+- Support for multiple output per modules.
-- Improve command options for scripts
+- Improve scripts command options.

 ### 0.2.x

 0.2.7.7

+- Some improvements for module with shell executables.
+- Some improvements for command options.
 - Improved logging.
 - Bug fixes #126, #127.
 - SoS bumped to version 0.9.13.4 for #128 and related.